 Research Executive Advisory Committee

 The Research Executive Advisory Committee is focused on research-related issues.
-Edward Chu, MD, Interim Director of the University of Pittsburgh Cancer Institute (UPCI), serves as chair of this committee, which also includes UPCI leaders who have responsibilities for academic and research activities.
+Robert L. Ferris, MD, PhD, Director of the UPMC Hillman Cancer Center, serves as chair of this committee, which also includes Hillman leaders who have responsibilities for academic and research activities.
 The Research Executive Advisory Committee meets twice per month to discuss a broad range of research issues, including: basic, translational, and clinical research; overall strategic planning to achieve future goals; and assessment of needs and opportunities for recruitment and infrastructure development.